mikewesthad/phaser-3-tilemap-blog-posts/README.md

 # Tilemaps in Phaser 3

 A tutorial series on the ways you can build modular game worlds using tilemaps in Phaser 3.
+It has been updated as of 8/13/21 to use the latest version of Phaser v3.55.2 (and other libraries).

 - Post #1 Static Maps: [link](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6)
 - Post #2 Dynamic Platformer: [link](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-2-dynamic-platformer-3d68e73d494a)